Information for Mentors

 Mentors in the Career Access program:

-- a minimum of four (4) 1-hour meetings between May-October with the mentee group.
+- a minimum of four (4) 1-hour meetings over an approximate two month period with the mentee group

 Mentors in the A Coffee With program: